pranitach21/nginx_assg/README.md

 aws configure
 ```

 Give secret key, access key and region.
-Also set profiel name which will be updated in provider "aws" resource as profile
+Also set profile name which will be updated in provider "aws" resource as profile

 ```
 aws configure list-profiles